Pokom/babyfood-finder/README.md

 It should optimize for making it easy to *find* stores with baby food.
 It should *not* attempt to automate the purchase of the product.

+Up Next:
+- implement Target.com scraping
+- Configure a filter for search results
+- Setup a cronjob

 ## Design

 ## Running